-Shifting Terrain: The Changing Context of Family Sustainability and Healthy Relationships
+The Social Context of Sustainability Strategies and "Success Sequences"

 Stephanie Coontz, M.A., is the director of research and public education at the Council on Contemporary Families, and professor emerita at Evergreen State College in Olympia, Washington.
 She has authored seven books on marriage and family life, including Marriage, A History: How Love Conquered Marriage, which was cited in the U.S. Supreme Court case decision to grant same-sex couples the right to marriage.

 Ms. Coontz is a frequent guest columnist for the New York Times and is widely interviewed about her research by the press.
 She has been a member of NCFR for 25 years and a frequent author of Journal of Marriage and Family.

 Ms. Coontz will discuss the shift in the last few decades from a deficit model of family diversity to an adaptive one, emphasizing the strengths of alternative family forms and values, and the adaptive coping of individuals who do not or cannot organize their life trajectories along a route that some have called “the success sequence.”
 But while behaviors that are adaptive in stressful environments may permit people to sustain themselves or even thrive in that context, the same behaviors may hamper their ability to succeed in other environments.
 Conversely, behaviors that help people prosper in predictable environments may be maladaptive when social conditions change, or may perpetuate social arrangements that disadvantage other groups or even threaten the “successful” people’s own long-term well-being.

 Supporting and Sustaining Research on Children and Families: Research Priorities and Future Directions